Alwyn-Tan/MIT6.5840/Notes/Lab1-MapReduce.md

 ```
 type Task struct{
 	Index		int
-	TaskType	string //"Map" or "Reduce"
+	TaskType	string //"Map" or "Reduce" or ""
 	FileName	string
 	WorkerId 	string
 	Deadline 	time.Time
 }
 ```
 ### Control the stage: Task channel
 Should we wait for all workers finish the map tasks then move to reduce tasks, or do map tasks and reduce tasks at the same time?
-I choose the simple one, which means split the work into map stage and reduce stage, after finishing map stage can we then step into reduce stage.
+I choose the simple one, which means split the work into map stage and reduce stage, after finishing map stage can we then step into reduce stage. </br>
  To control the stage means we need to know when all map/reduce tasks are all finished, which data structure shuold we use?
 List?
 Map?
-Or...channel?
+Or...channel? </br>
 We often say Go is born for parallel program, and channel is a powerful tool we can use for parallel communicating.
 It enables us to exchange data between different Goroutines securely.
-And that is excatly what we want.
+And that is excatly what we want. </br>
 So the enhanced coordinator is like:
 ```
 type Coordinator struct {